-Elie Wiesel, a survivor of Auschwitz and Buchenwald, Nobel laureate, and the most powerful witness for the six million Jews killed in the Holocaust, died July 2 at his home in New York.
+Elie Wiesel, a survivor of Auschwitz and Buchenwald, a Nobel laureate, and the most powerful witness for the six million Jews killed in the Holocaust, died Saturday at his home in New York.
 He was 87 years old.
-Wiesel (Hon.’74), who taught at BU since 1976, was the Andrew W. Mellon Professor Emeritus in the Humanities and a College of Arts & Sciences professor emeritus of philosophy and religion.
+Wiesel (Hon.’74), who had taught at BU since 1976, was the Andrew W. Mellon Professor Emeritus in the Humanities and a College of Arts & Sciences professor emeritus of philosophy and religion.

 As a writer, a peace activist, and always most important to him, a teacher, Wiesel embodied, perhaps more than any of his contemporaries, the words “bearing witness.”
-It was in his second-floor office at the Elie Wiesel Center for Jewish Studies, in a once opulent mansion on Bay State Road, that the beloved professor welcomed a steady procession of students of varying backgrounds and passions, and engaged them in Talmudic-style exchanges that helped guide their moral compasses long after graduation.
+It was in his second-floor office at the Elie Wiesel Center for Jewish Studies, in a once-opulent mansion on Bay State Road, that the beloved professor welcomed a steady procession of students of varying backgrounds and passions and engaged them in Talmudic-style exchanges that helped guide their moral compass long after graduation.
 They never forgot their time with him.

 President Robert A. Brown says the University is grateful and proud that Wiesel chose to teach at Boston University.
 “In his life of service and teaching, Elie Wiesel bore witness to evil that we would be tempted to describe as unimaginable—except that because of his elegiac and indelible recording and reflection—we are reminded was real,” says Brown.
 “He did not just describe the past—although that alone would have been a profound service.
 Because of his erudition and his compassion, he taught us how to live in ways that overcome hate.
 In his almost four decades on our faculty, his courses and seminars were, of course, highly sought after.
 And his public lectures were masterpieces of insight.
 We have lost a giant of our age.
 We must continue to learn from his example, and we are fortunate that his writings and his speeches will endure and be studied and cherished by future generations.”